nicokruger/inmytree.co.za/app/blog/monitor-existing-deployments-cloudwatch-step-functions-cdk/index.md

 Some of the added functionality that we have added to the stack:

  - Alarming to OpsGenie by using SNS topics that integrates with OpsGenie.
- - Different levels of alarms
+ - Different levels of alarms.
+Depending on level notifications go to relevant teams.
- - CloudWatch Anomaly Detection
+ - CloudWatch Anomaly Detection.

 ## Future

- - Lookout for Metrics
+ - Automating our Lookout for Metrics as part of this stack.
- - Connect to more types of databases
+ - Connect to more types of databases.
- - Real time data from Kafka
+ - Real time data from Kafka.
  - Can this replace our quiet time feature?
 [CloudWatch Adds New Metric Math Functions](https://aws.amazon.com/about-aws/whats-new/2021/06/cloudwatch-adds-new-metric-math-functions/)